intel/stacks/hpcrs/README.md

 repository](https://github.com/intel/stacks) for information and download links for the different versions and offerings of the stack.

-* HPCRS v0.1.0 including a pre-built container based on Clear Linux OS integrating proprietary software components for single-node usage.
+* HPCRS v0.2.0 includes a pre-built container based on CentOS integrating proprietary software components for single-node usage.

 * [HPCRS Release notes on